tomeshnet/documents/technical/20161015_gigabit-link-field-test.md

 endTime: 15:00
 ---

+# Gigabit Link Field Test

-# Test Setup & Objectives
+## Test Setup & Objectives

 A pair of Ubiquiti LiteBeam ac each powered by a ChargeTech 27 Ah portable battery through the PoE injector that the radios ship with.
 The LAN port of the injector is connected through an ethernet cable to an Ethernet-to-Thunderbolt gigabit adapter to a Mac.
 These two fully portable setups are largely symmetric.
 The LiteBeam ac's run AirOS and the Mac's run OS X with cjdns and other networking tools installed.
 On one of the ChargeTech batteries, we have attached a Kill-a-watt to measure the power draw of the LiteBeam ac units while idling and transmitting.